Mohs Surgery Side Effects: Everything You Need to Know

 Immediate Reconstruction

 The surgeon can perform a skin graft on the same day if the patient wants.
-Immediate reconstruction reduces would closure time and results in better cosmetic results.
+Immediate reconstruction reduces wound closure time and results in better cosmetic results.

 Suitable for Complex Cases